Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Introduction

-One dimensional (1D) quantum spin chains display a rich variety of quantum phenomena~\cite{ChengNPJQM2022,ChengNPJQM2024,LiPhysRevB.111.024404}.
-These systems can harbor fractionalized excitation such as spinon ~\cite{BalentsPhysRevB.101.020401,WangPhysRevB.105.184429,ChengNPJQM2022,LiPhysRevB.111.024404} or serve as a material platform for symmetry-protected topological (SPT) phases ~\cite{WenPhysRevB.80.155131,FidkowskiPhysRevB.83.075103,ShapourianPhysRevLett.118.216402}, which possess string order \cite{GongPhysRevB.78.104416}.
+In one-dimensional (1D) quantum spin chains, the spin order and spin dynamical properties display a rich variety of quantum phenomena~\cite{JafariPhysRevB.76.014412,ChengNPJQM2022,ChengNPJQM2024,PrabhakaPhysRevB.111.205106,LiPhysRevB.111.024404}.
+These systems can harbor fractionalized excitation such as spinon ~\cite{BalentsPhysRevB.101.020401,WangPhysRevB.105.184429,ChengNPJQM2022,LiPhysRevB.111.024404} or serve as a material platform for symmetry-protected topological (SPT) phases~\cite{WenPhysRevB.80.155131,FidkowskiPhysRevB.83.075103,ShapourianPhysRevLett.118.216402}, which possess string order~\cite{GongPhysRevB.78.104416}.
 In this context, the subtle distinction between integer versus half-integer spin chains is captured by the Haldane conjecture~\cite{Haldane1983464,AffleckPhysRevLett.59.799}.
 It states that the ground state of an integer spin chain is characterized by a finite energy (Haldane) gap that appears in the excitation spectrum.
 Additionally, it has now been realized that the Haldane phase (an example of a SPT phase) can support topologically protected edge states.
-In contrast, the isotropic half-integer-spin chains tend to have gapless ground states~\cite{ScheiePhysRevB.103.224434}, is critical, and lacks the topological features associated with the Haldane phase of spin-1 chains~\cite{Haldane1983464}.
+In contrast, the isotropic half-integer-spin chains tend to have gapless ground states~\cite{ScheiePhysRevB.103.224434}, which is critical, and lack the topological features associated with the Haldane phase of spin-1 chains~\cite{Haldane1983464,WhitePhysRevB.77.134437,SharmaPhysRevB.111.064404}.
 The spin-$1/2$ chains exhibit gapless excitations and long-range quantum correlations characteristic of a Luttinger liquid~\cite{giamarchi}.
-While the isotropic spin-$1/2$ chain does not exhibit a Haldane phase, ladders of coupled spin-$1/2$ chains ~\cite{HakobyanPhysRevB.63.144433} and dimerized spin chains~\cite{HidaPhysRevB.45.2207} can support a Haldane-like phase.
-Theoretically, the presence of a Haldane-like phase~\cite{WenPhysRevB.80.155131} can be detected using topological string order~\cite{HidaPhysRevB.45.2207,SuPhysRevB.78.104416} which is captured by a string order parameter~\cite{HidaPhysRevB.45.2207}.
+Ladders of coupled spin-$1/2$ chains ~\cite{HakobyanPhysRevB.63.144433} and dimerized spin chains~\cite{HidaPhysRevB.45.2207} can support a Haldane-like phase while the isotropic spin-$1/2$ chain does not exhibit a Haldane phase.
+Theoretically, the presence of a Haldane-like phase~\cite{WenPhysRevB.80.155131} can be detected using topological string order~\cite{HidaPhysRevB.45.2207,SuPhysRevB.78.104416}, which is captured by a string order parameter~\cite{HidaPhysRevB.45.2207}.